 World Atlas confirms what I’ve found in my travels that numerous Brazilians (8% of them) favor vegetarianism as this fits in with their spiritual beliefs, counter-cultural movements, and health consciousness.

 74 to 79% of Vegetarians Are Female in the US (Vegan Bites, Women’s Media Center)

 Making a move for girl-power, almost 80% of all Americans who reported choosing a plant-based diet are women. (source)

-I know my lady friends in the US choose a green meal because of health benefits.
+I know my lady friends in the US choose a green meal because of its perceived health benefits.

 37% of US Citizens Prefer To Eat Vegetarian Food When They Dine Out (VRG)

 To expand on this statistic, the 37% figure was reported in a survey conducted by the Vegetarian Resource Group, which has been tracking vegetarian eating habits in the US for over 30 years. (source)